ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- Make sure to understand the following key information in each paper:
 		- What is the problem they are solving?
 Why is the problem important?
 		- What is their main contribution?
 What is the key difference compared with the prior works?
+	- Note that this typically requires a good high-level understanding, but details are not necessary and can be omitted.
+	-
 	<!--  -->
 	- What is your judgement?
 What do you think of this paper, the problem, and their contribution?
 	- Do you have any criticism on them?